netops97/SandyGroveProjects/README.md

 # BGPmanager
-Djange web application can issue IOS commands to shut and no shut BGP sessions.
+Django web application can issue IOS commands to shut and no shut BGP sessions.